 - Techie Homeschool Mom is a great stop for online unit studies.

 - Homeschool in the Woods is especially great for history-focused studies.

 - Amanda Bennett offers unit studies on tons of different topics.

-- Shining Dawn Books is a great match for Charlotte Mason-style unit studies.
+- Our Journey Westward is a great match for Charlotte Mason-style nature study units.

 - Five in a Row is an easy-to-implement book-based collection of unit studies.
-(This is what I’m currently using for the spine of my daughter’s kindergarten year.)
+(We love Five in a Row; I used it for the spine of my daughter’s kindergarten year.)

 All in One Curriculum